sigstore/docs/content/en/policy-controller/overview.md

 reving the API version due to backwards compatibility.
 In CIP the ctLog refers to Rekor, which in TrustRoot was correctly named `tLog`.
 Whereas in TrustRoot the `ctLog` correctly refers to the `Certificate Transparency Log`.

+## Enabling annotations

+The policy-controller can be configured to write the results of the policy validation as an annotation.
+The validation results are stored in a resource annotation with key `policy.sigstore.dev/policy-controller-results`.

+This behavior can be configured using the `config-policy-controller` ConfigMap created under the release namespace (by default `cosign-system`), and by adding an entry with the property `annotate-validation-results` and its value `false|true`.
+The default is `false`.